-“The guys have done a great job of just attacking each week as its own, regardless of what happened the week before, and just finding a way,” he said earlier this week about the way his defending national champion Eagles (4-4 overall, 4-2 Big Sky Conference) have managed to put themselves back in the postseason playoff picture, despite opening the 2011 season with four consecutive losses and battling through a rash of serious injuries.
+“The guys have done a great job of just attacking each week as its own, regardless of what happened the week before, and just finding a way,” he said earlier this week about the way his defending national champion Eagles (4-4 overall, 4-2 in the Big Sky Conference) have managed to put themselves back in the postseason playoff picture, despite opening the 2011 season with four consecutive losses and battling through a mind-numbing rash of serious injuries.

 “I’m just proud of them for stepping up in situations where it would have been easy to just fold it and call it quits.”

 But in order to make sure all of the hard work that went into evening its record isn’t wasted, Eastern must find its way Big Sky rival Portland State (4-3, 2-2) in Saturday afternoon’s Senior Day showdown that kicks off at 1 at sold-out Roos Field.

 The Vikings (4-3, 2-2) are coming off a 36-10 non-conference home win over NCAA Division III Willamette and still nursing some long-shot postseason hopes of their own, despite having dropped their last two conference games to league-leading Montana State (38-36) and second-place Montana (30-24).